Expert’s Effective Tips For The Perfect Planche – Avoid Slow Progress

 Now, we’re not saying ditch every other exercise.
 Having a balanced body is still our goal.
 This means you will not let go of pulling exercises and your leg day, but you would just need to schedule your training better.

-If your main goal is to planche, it’s best to stick to exercises that guide you towards your goal, while adding a regular, but moderate number of other exercises for an overall,, strong and balanced body.
+If your main goal is to planche, it’s best to stick to exercises that guide you towards your goal, while adding a regular, but moderate number of other exercises for an overall strong and balanced body.

 DO NOT UNDERESTIMATE PLANCHE WORK.
 Usually this is the case when ego takes over.
 Choosing a difficult progression in which we cannot hold with perfect form for at least 8 seconds will only train us to form bad habits.

-Dial down the ego and keep on working what you can do.
+Dial down the ego and keep working what you can do.
 Not only will it prevent any injuries, it will also help you progress faster and keep the process enjoyable.

 When doing too difficult progressions, a common breaking point of form is in the elbows.
 A bent arm is not a proper straight-arm planche.
 Duh!